statusbits/smartthings/Pollster.md

 Here comes Pollster to the rescue!
 Pollster works behind the scenes and periodically calls 'poll' or 'refresh' command for selected devices.
-Devices can be arranged into three groups with independently configurable polling intervals.
+Devices can be arranged into four groups with independently configurable polling intervals.
 The polling interval can be as short as one minute.

 ![Pollster Screenshot](http://statusbits.github.io/images/Pollster_1.2.jpg)